ssenmosip/mosip-temp-documentation/MOSIP-Biometric-Data-Specifications.md

-Biometrics (Fingerprint, Iris and Face) will be a key component in MOSIP to identify and provide a unique identity to an Individual.
+Multi modal biometrics (Fingerprint, Iris, Face...) will be a key component in MOSIP to identify and provide a unique identity to an Individual.
 The page details out the specifications for Biometrics data during data acquisition and verification.

+MOSIP will use CBEFF ISO 19795 - 1 format to store and transfer biometrics data.

 # Finger Print
 MOSIP will use both image and minutiae of Finger Print.